Consumer Proposal Vs. Bankruptcy

 BDO’s licensed debt help professionals are always available to answer any of the questions you might have about bankruptcy, including “What debts can be included in bankruptcy?“ and “What assets can I keep?“

-If you’d like to speak directly with a licensed debt help professional, you can request a call from us, or contact a local BDO office.
-We’ll set up a time for a complementary, no-obligation consultation to explain all your debt relief options.
+If you’d like to speak directly with a licensed debt help professional, click the button below to book a free initial consultation.
+We will explain all of your debt relief options.
 You’ll get the peace of mind of knowing how you can solve your debt problems.